ClusterHQ/dvol/README.md

 ## It's like Git for your development database's Docker volumes.

 Key observation: doing interesting things with data volumes involves traversing a tree structure.
-What tree structure are developers everywhere really good at traversing?
+What tree structure are developers everywhere familiar with traversing?
 Answer: Git.

+Therefore: model an interesting local developer data volume tool on git.

 Model:
  * volume: a base version of some data... like a git repo... defaults to a